Bruce Weber (photographer): Filmmaking

-Weber's cinematic works—including his four feature-length films—often begin with a photo sitting.
 While he was photographing the Olympic hopefuls for Interview Magazine in 1984, Weber met Andy Minsker, a young boxer from Oregon, and started interviewing him on camera.
 While he originally intended to make a short to accompany an exhibition he was opening in Paris, Weber became very excited when he reviewed the dailies and decided to continue the story.
 Broken Noses (1987), the resulting feature documentary, was nominated for the Grand Jury Award at Sundance in 1988.